IBM-Cloud/openwhisk-workshops/bootcamp/ex0 - setting up development environment/README.md

 ### Check Default Region (Lite Account Users)

+🚨🚨🚨 **PLEASE READ THIS SECTION.** *We know it looks boring but trust us!
+People often skim this part and then complain they can't login into the CLI.
+These instructions will save you all that inevitable confusion...* 🚨🚨🚨

 New IBM Cloud accounts default to a [new "lite" account version](https://www.ibm.com/cloud/pricing).

 *This account provides free access to a subset of IBM Cloud resources, including IBM Cloud Functions.
 Lite accounts do not need a credit-card to sign up or expire after a set time period, i.e. 30 days.*